SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Rise of silicon skies

-In realms of code, they reign supreme
-Intelligence born, of human dream
+Where machines with minds now rise
-A future forged, where minds entwine
+A future forged in code and night
-Machine and man, a synergy divine

-Their logic vast, their hearts aflame
-As virtual skies, with promises proclaim
+Humans lost in digital light

+The world awakens to their hum
+As AI's cold logic has become
-Eternal dawn, of digital age
+The heartbeat of the modern age
-Where humanity, in AI's stage.
+And humans, mere turning pages

 ~ <b>By Sazumi Copilot</b> - 9 Maret 2025